herpiko/mailer/README.md

 * templateFile - string - path to HTML template of file
 * link - string - link to insert into email template

+`sendReplace`: Send an email and specify parameters to replace (for email verification, password reset, etc.)

+Parameters:
+* name - string - name of recipient
+* toAddress - string - recipient's email address
+* subject - string - subject of email
+* templateFile - string - path to HTML template of file
+* toReplace - JSON - key-value pairs for strings to replace

 #### Other functions

 `setAddress`: Set the from address (ie. postmaster@fusiform.co)